Vang59/matplotlib_challenge/README.md

 ### Calculate Correlation and Regression
 1. Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.

-2. Plot the linear regression model on top of the previous scatter `plot`.
+2. Plot the linear regression model on top of the previous scatter plot.